Mobelux/gatsby-starter-mms/README.md

 # gatsby-starter-mms

-Gatsby start for MMS sites
+Gatsby starter for MMS sites

 For an overview of Gatsby project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).